ShopRite® Pharmacy Notice of Privacy Practices

 Other Uses and Disclosures of PHI

-(a) Your prior authorization is not required with respect to either face-to face communications to you by ShopRite® Pharmacy’s employee or if we provide you with a promotional gift of nominal value.
+(a) Your prior authorization is not required with respect to either face-to face communications to you by a ShopRite® Pharmacy employee or if we provide you with a promotional gift of nominal value.

-(b) In the event that ShopRite® Pharmacy seeks your authorization to send you marketing-related communications, we will advise you if ShopRite® Pharmacy is receiving any compensation for sending those communications.
+(b) In the event that your ShopRite® Pharmacy seeks your authorization to send you marketing-related communications, we will advise you if your ShopRite® Pharmacy is receiving any compensation for sending those communications.

-(c) However, you are free to opt out of receiving those communications by either (i) mailing a letter signed by you to your ShopRite® Pharmacy, (ii) contacting ShopRite® at 1-800-ShopRite (1-800-746-7748); or (iii) visiting ShopRite® on line, visit our “Contact Us” link and use the link to send an e-mail to our “Customer Care Team”.
+(c) However, you are free to opt out of receiving those communications [by either (i) mailing a letter signed by you to your ShopRite® Pharmacy, or (ii) contacting your ShopRite® Pharmacy at 1-800-SHOPRITE (746-7748).]

 For More Information or to Report a Problem